mainmatter/mainmatter.com/_posts/2021-08-13-managing-modals-in-ember.md

 ---

 Modal dialogs are about as widespread as they are missunderstood.
-No matter if you call them modal windows, popups, popovers, overlays, dialogs: A thing that asks a question or presents a subordinate task; a general annoyance to developers and accessibility experts alike.
+No matter if you call them modal windows, popups, popovers, overlays, or dialogs: A thing that asks a question or presents a subordinate task; a general annoyance to developers and accessibility experts alike.

 Even if you use them rarely, most applications will need modal dialogs at some